Krozac/wos-interactive-map/README.md

 **Whiteout Interactive Map** is a full-stack web application that provides an interactive map experience for users.
 Built with Node.js, Express, and MongoDB (via Mongoose), it allows users to explore, interact with, and manage map data dynamically.
 The project is containerized with Docker for easy deployment and scalability.

-_For screenshots and a detailed app presentation, see [docs/presentation.md](docs/presentation.md)._

----

 ## Lite Version

 A **Lite version** of the project is also available for browser-only use.